|Title||Development of a quality index method (QIM) sensory scheme and study of shelf-life of ice-stored blackspot seabream (Pagellus bogaraveo)|

 What the research is about

-The aim of this work was to develop a quality index method (QIM) scheme for whole ice-boxed refrigerated blackspot seabream and to perform shelf-life evaluations, using sensory analysis, GR Tor-rymeter measurements and bacterial counts of specific spoilage organisms (SSO) during chilled storage.
+The aim of this work was to develop a quality index method (QIM) scheme for whole ice-boxed refrigerated blackspot seabream and to perform shelf-life evaluations, using sensory analysis Torrymeter measurements and bacterial counts of specific spoilage organisms (SSO) during chilled storage.

-Shelf-life of 12 to 13 days was defined for whole raw blackspot seabream stored in ice.
-The shelf-life was determined by the sensory scores, Torrymeter measurements and microbio-logical data of SSO.
-A QIM scheme is proposed in this study; as with other QIM schemes, the future use of this table will probably induce some adaptations and minor changes.
+The shelf-life of 12 to 13 days was defined for whole raw blackspot seabream stored in ice.
+The shelf-life was determined by the sensory scores which the Torrymeter measurements and microbio-logical data of SSO.
+A QIM (Quality Index Method) scheme is proposed in this study; as with other QIM schemes, the future use of this table will probably induce some adaptations and minor changes.

 Assurant Innovations take